 Introduction to Waterfall Chart in Tableau

-The waterfall chart in Tableau is one kind of chart among different others that can be built by Tableau application.
-Every chart has its own significance which we will discuss in the importance section but before we begin the process of making a waterfall chart in Tableau, we would present a scenario to our readers.
+The waterfall chart in Tableau is one kind of chart among different others that can be built by the Tableau application.
+Every chart has its own significance, which we will discuss in the importance section, but before we begin the process of making a waterfall chart in Tableau, we would present a scenario to our readers.
 This problem statement will help them to understand the Waterfall applicability.

-Scenario – So you have a merchandising business that is doing good on a course of time you need to analyze your business data and get the exact profit and loss data statement.
+Scenario – So you have a merchandising business that is doing good in the course of time, you need to analyze your business data and get the exact profit and loss data statement.
 The timeslot can vary from week to month or even to a yearly basis.